Code-Institute-Submissions/milestone_2_rpoas/README.md

 x How do I link contact form with Mailchimp?
 - How can the Gallery be operated by keyboard?
 - Why are there red crosses next to some of my github pushes?
+- How do I connect file upload to contact form?
+- How can I get the contact form to clear when send button is pressed?
+- Why is banner on events page bold?